Why We Chose This Hotel

-The juice dispenser was disappointing, as the choice of apple, orange and pineapple tasted like diluted squash rather than juice.
+The juice dispenser was disappointing, as the choice of apple, orange, and pineapple tasted like diluted squash.

 There were two hot drinks machines, offering a selection of coffees.
 You took your chance with the tea bags, as they had very small writing on the tags.
-There's nothing like putting milk in what you thought was breakfast tea, only to find it was peppermint tea, to get your day off to a good start!
+Nothing beats putting milk in what you thought was breakfast tea, only to find it was peppermint, to get your day off to a good start.